John Richard Robinson: Career

 In 1868, when the price of the Daily News was reduced to one penny, Robinson was appointed manager, and turned the paper around.
 He saw that the public demanded news not only quickly but in an attractive form.
 At the opening of the Franco-Prussian War he instructed his correspondents to telegraph descriptive details and not merely bare facts, and after the war was in progress he brought in Archibald Forbes, who became a valuable contributor.
 At the prompting of another correspondent, John Edwin Hilary Skinner, he started the "French Peasants Relief Fund", which reached a total of £20,000.

 On 16 June 1876 Edwin Pears of Constantinople contributed to the Daily News the first of a series of letters, which appeared on 23 June, describing the Batak massacre and other atrocities.
 Robinson sent out an American journalist, Januarius Aloysius MacGahan, who was accompanied by Eugene Schuyler, the American consul-general in Turkey, to make inquiries.
 Pears's charges were corroborated.
 In 1887 Robinson became titular editor, the actual night editing being carried on chiefly by Peter William Clayden.

-In 1893 he was knighted on the recommendation of William Ewart Gladstone.
+During 1893, Robinson was knighted on the recommendation of William Ewart Gladstone.
 The fortunes of the News meanwhile declined.
 During the Second Boer War in South Africa (1899–1902), Robinson's sympathies were with the Boers.
 The proprietors changed the policy of the paper to a support of the war, without restoring its prosperity.
 Then the policy was again reversed by new proprietors, but Robinson resigned in February 1901.

-Robinson died at his home in Addison Crescent, Kensington, London on 30 November 1903, and was buried on the eastern side of Highgate Cemetery.